rmiravalles/CloudNativeBootcamp/Week5/2_CI_GitHubActions.md

        files: ./testresults/test-results.xml
 ```

 - There are three steps here: *Lint with flake8*, *Test with pytest*, and *Publish Unit Test Results*.
-The first two will execute a number of commands in the shell, and the third will execute an execute, obtained from the marketplace.
+The first two will execute a number of commands in the shell, and the third will publish the unit test results.
+This last step is an action obtained from the marketplace.

 - To test our CI pipeline, we'll change the file and push it to a new branch.
 This should trigger the workflow.
 - After cloning the repo to my local machine, I created a new branch, changed the index.html and pushed the changes to the GitHub repository.